Gift guide: what to buy for your chronically ill friends, part 3

-It might sound like a strange gift, but my laptop has actually gone sliding off my lap desk more than once and my dinner has nearly done the same a few times.
-Non slip mats would be ideal!
-They come in all shapes, sizes and designs.
+It might sound like a strange gift, but my laptop has actually gone sliding off my lap desk more than once and even my dinner has occasionally gone sliding too!

 Something else that would make days at home alone much safer for people with chronic pain is a jug or kettle tipper!

 A jug or kettle full of water is super heavy and really painful to lift, these incredible inventions hold all the weight and we simply have to tip it over to pour.
 A fantastic gift for those days when you're flaring and simply too weak to even make a cup of tea.

 One thing that chronically ill people can't have enough of is comfy sets of cosy pyjamas, or some comfy lounge wear!

 Spoonies are often too exhausted or weak to get dressed and normal everyday clothes can be quite uncomfortable and even hurt them if they suffer from sensitivity the way I do sometimes!